16 Recipes to Use and Preserve Fresh Basil

 - This Watermelon and Basil Salad looks interesting, and since the instructions are simple enough it’s worth a try in my books.
 Basil pairs well with melon and other sweet fruits.

 - I love the balance of this Cucumber, Tomato and Basil Salad.
 Cool cucumbers and sweet basil translates to a very refreshing side dish.

 - Try a twist on the classic with this Basil Cesar Salad that makes a perfect lunch with the addition of hearty croutons

-Basil’s sweetness and mild anise flavour also make it a wonderful addition to desserts.
+Basil’s sweetness and mild anise flavor also make it a wonderful addition to desserts.

 - If you haven’t yet tried basil ice cream, what are you waiting for?!
 It’s delicious.
-It has the exact flavour you would expect: basily, sweet, creamy.
+It has the exact flavor you would expect: basily, sweet, creamy.
 Delightful.
 Top a small scoop with some dark chocolate sauce and you have your dinner guests licking their bowls (seriously, it happened).